Charlie Blackmon Player Props: Rockies vs. Royals

 Charlie Blackmon At The Plate

-- Blackmon is hitting .277 with 13 doubles, two triples, five home runs and 19 walks.
+- Blackmon has 13 doubles, two triples, five home runs and 19 walks while hitting .276.

-- He ranks 48th in batting average, 40th in on base percentage, and 70th in slugging among qualified hitters in MLB play.
+- Among qualified batters in baseball, he ranks 47th in batting average, 41st in on-base percentage, and 73rd in slugging.

-- Blackmon has picked up a hit in 72.0% of his 50 games this season, with at least two hits in 30.0% of those games.

-- Looking at the 50 games he has played this season, he's went deep in five of them (10.0%), and in 2.3% of his trips to the plate.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.